tonyhschu/manifold-cad-live-preview/MODEL_WATCHER_V3.md

 #### 4. Configurator Library

-**Pure Library Architecture**: The configurator is now a library-only package (no standalone app) since development happens in user projects like `test-v3-development`.
+**Pure Library Architecture**: The configurator is now a library-only package (no standalone app) since development happens in user projects like `reference-project`.

 The configurator is composed of separate modules that communicate via events: